e6a5/flow/CONTRIBUTING.md

 ### Pull Requests

+We actively welcome your pull requests.

-1. Fork the repo and create your branch from `main`
+1. Fork the repo and create your branch from `main`.
-2. If you've added code that should be tested, add tests
+2. If you've added code that should be tested, add tests.
-3. Ensure the test suite passes with `make test`
+3. Ensure the test suite passes with `make test`.
-4. Make sure your code is formatted with `make fmt`
+4. Make sure your code is formatted with `make fmt`.
+5. Title your Pull Request using the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format.
+This helps us automate our release notes.
+For example:
+    - `feat: Add a new command for exporting data`
+    - `fix: Correctly handle paused session state`
+    - `docs: Update the README with new instructions`
+6. Add a label to your Pull Request that matches the type of change.
+This is used to categorize the change in our release notes.
+The available labels are:
+    - `feature` / `enhancement`
+    - `bug` / `fix`
+    - `documentation` / `docs`
+    - `chore` / `refactor` / `ci`
-5. Issue that pull request!
+7. Issue that pull request!

+### Release Process (for maintainers)

+This project uses `release-drafter` to automate the creation of release notes.

 ### Development Setup